Mobile · Multi-Platform · FinTech Experian · 2023–2024

 Mobile first wasn't a preference — it was the data.

 87% of Experian's members were already using native apps and mobile web.
-Yet the product experience had been built around the desktop — a vast, complex sign-up flow that created friction at every step.
-The opportunity was clear: rebuild the native mobile experience with simplicity as the core design principle, then let the learnings ripple back to desktop.
+Yet the product had been built around desktop — a complex sign-up flow that created friction at every step.
+The opportunity: rebuild the native mobile experience with simplicity as the core design principle, then let the learnings ripple back to desktop.

-Working closely with the VP of Mobile, the President of Consumer Services, and senior PMs, I led a team of 9 designers to bring the CreditWorks desktop mother product to native iOS, Android, and mobile web — reducing input fields, security questions, taps, and pages at every turn.
+Working with the VP of Mobile, President of Consumer Services, and senior PMs, I led a team of 9 designers to bring the CreditWorks desktop product to native iOS, Android, and mobile web — reducing input fields, security questions, taps, and pages at every turn.

 The less friction between a user and their first moment of value, the higher the conversion rate.
 Every removed field, every collapsed step, every simplified decision was a direct bet on that principle — and the data proved it out.